American Harp Foundation logo

 Frances Duffy, AHSF Competitions Director

 Ms. Duffy is Principal Harp of the Wheeling and Allentown Symphony Orchestras, the Hudson Valley Philharmonic, and also performs regularly with the American Ballet Theatre at both the Koch Theater and Metropolitan Opera House at Lincoln Center.
 Recently she finished a seven-month engagement performing as harpist for the Broadway show Wicked.
 She has performed with the New York Philharmonic, the New York City Ballet, the American Symphony Orchestra, the Baltimore Symphony, the Pittsburgh Symphony Orchestra, the New Jersey Symphony, the Albany Symphony and the Hartford Symphony under conductors including Michael Tilson Thomas, Keith Lockhart, Marin Alsop, Leon Botstein, Kurt Masur, Charles Dutoit, and Lorin Maazel.
 She is an active free-lance musician in the NY Metropolitan area, playing Broadway shows such as My Fair Lady, Mel Brooks’ The Producers, Beauty and the Beast, The Fantasticks. and the Radio City Music Hall Christmas Spectacular.
 In addition, Ms. Duffy has served as harpist with the Pittsburgh Opera and Civic Light Opera and as Acting Principal harpist of the Pittsburgh Ballet Orchestra.
 As a soloist Ms. Duffy has performed concertos with the Hudson Valley Philharmonic, Pennsylvania Sinfonia, Wheeling Symphony, Pittsburgh Civic Orchestra, the Altoona Symphony and the Lyric Orchestra.
 She has performed recitals at Carnegie’s Weill Recital Hall, Merkin Concert Hall and Trinity Church in Manhattan and is in demand as a chamber musician and collaborator.
-A long-time member of the American Harp Society, Ms. Duffy has served as the North Jersey Chapter president and was elected to the American Harp Society Foundation Board of Directors.
+A long-time member of the American Harp Society, Ms. Duffy has served as the North Jersey Chapter president and now serves on the American Harp Foundation Board of Directors.
 Ms. Duffy received BFA and MM degrees in music performance from Carnegie Mellon University and a Master of Music in Orchestral Performance degree from the Manhattan School of Music.
 Her teachers have included Kathleen Bride, Anne-Marguerite Michaud, Deborah Hoffman and Sarah Bullen.
 She recently completed a doctorate at Rutgers University’s Mason Gross School of the Arts under the direction of André Tarantiles.
 Ms. Duffy is also an active bass trombonist and singer.

 Kristina Finch